0xff6a/clothing-website/README.md

 Features
 --------

+(See feature tests for full description)

 Workings
 --------
+- Did not add any handling for discounted products (e.g green short sleeve shirt) as was out of scope of user stories
-- Could have added full logic to handle applying vouchers and then removing discounts if items are removed that render them invalid
-- However out the scope of user stories so decided to simply lock shopping cart once the user clicks checkout and apply vouchers subsequently
+- Could have added full logic to handle applying vouchers and then removing discounts if items are removed that render them invalid.
+However this was out of the scope of user stories so decided to simply lock shopping cart once the user clicks checkout and apply vouchers subsequently
+- Vouchers are applied using an AJAX request, so to maintain consistency, the cart discounts are reset to zero if the page is reloaded
+- Given more time would have handled adding/removing products from carts using AJAX requests also

 Classes:
 --------